kuutsav/leetcode-compensation/README.md

 ## Updating data

-> Make sure you have completed the steps above and are in a venv
+> Make sure you are in a venv with all the packages installed and have llm inference setup (look at the llms section of config.toml) using any of the supported options like ollama(local), vllm(local), openrouter(api)

 ```bash
 $ export PYTHONPATH=.